Employer Health Insurance FAQs

 That said, not all brokers are equally suited to your organization’s specific considerations, so it’s typically best to use the available technology to refine your broker search by area, rating, and specialty, as well as becoming generally familiar with your organization's needs and legal requirements in advance in order to better facilitate the process.

-Is Your Business Legally Required to Provide Health Insurance?
+Is My Business Legally Required to Provide Health Insurance?

 The first question most purchasers of employer health insurance want to ask is whether or not they are legally required to provide health insurance to their employees in the first place.
 The answer to this question will largely be determined by whether or not your organization qualifies as a small employer or a large employer in accordance with the operative federal regulations.
 This of course begs the question, how large does an employer have to become before they cross the threshold from small to large qualification?